 The double under guard pass is a staple of any jiu jitsu practitioner's arsenal.
 It is a truly fundamental method of getting around the legs, and it's a technique you'll see all the way from white through black belt.
 While the gist of the technique can be grasped by the novice, there are ample details to keep any advanced jiu jitsu person interested in learning details for years to come.

-Taking the Back
+Another Outcome: Taking the Back

 Another potential outcome from an attempted double under guard pass is taking the back.
-As you stack your partner by driving their knee to their nose, often times (especially in no-gi), they'll elect to turtle, attempting to escape back to guard, or just to prevent the guard pass.
+As you stack your partner by driving their knee to their nose, oftentimes (especially in no-gi), they'll elect to turtle, attempting to escape back to guard, or just to prevent the guard pass.
 As your partner begins to turn, it's important that you connect your chest to their back, staying heavy here and offering them no space at all.
 Stay connected as they finish turtling, setting up an easy back take.
 You can either step over to finish taking the back, or you can pull them into your lap, depending on your partner's reaction and your relative experience level.

 Which outcome do you prefer from double under passing?

-A word of caution: whenever practicing the double under pass, often also called the "stack pass", be sure your partner's flexibility requirements are not exceeded!
+A word of caution: whenever practicing the double under pass (often also called the "stack pass"), be sure your partner's flexibility requirements are not exceeded!
 In other words, don't hurt your training partner while practicing this technique.
 We usually only get one neck in life, so we have to help one another protect these things.
 As always, be sure to let me know if these techniques work well for you!